 The first report card was produced by the Integration & Application Network, University of Maryland Center for Environmental Science, and Georgia DNR and published in April 2015.
 Data were collected by Georgia DNR's Coastal Resources Division, Wildlife Resources Division, and Environmental Protection Division.
-This current version provides an assessment for 2017.
-The report card project was funded by grant award # NA16NOS4190165 from the Office for Coastal Management, National Oceanic and Atmospheric Administration.
+This current version provides an assessment for 2019.
+The report card project was funded by grant award #NA19NOS4190151 from the Office for Coastal Management, National Oceanic and Atmospheric Administration.
 The statements, findings, and conclusions do not necessarily reflect the views of OCM or NOAA.
+Special thanks to photographer Ben Galland for his use of the cover photo.